diegargon/k8stest/README.md

 WARNING:

-Point to account not works if is not organization account
+Point to account does not works if is not organization/enterprise account

 githubConfigUrl: "https://github.com/diegargon/"